Keisler measures in the wild: Examples: and not

 \subsection{Amalgamated Boolean algebras}

 In this section, we construct a theory, denoted $\Ti$, which admits a complete \dfs\ global type that is not \fam.
 This theory will be obtained from $\Te$ by making various modifications, which are guided by two opposing forces.
 On the one hand, quantifier elimination is made easier by working with a richer structure in the $Q$ sort, such as a Boolean algebra.
-So we start by defining $\cH$ to be the Boolean algebra of subsets of $\lb 0,1\rp$ generated by sets of the form $\lb a,b\rp$ with $0\leq a < b \leq 1$.
+So we start with the Boolean algebra $\cH$ from Remark \ref{rem:BAbad}, i.e., the sub-algebra of $\cP([ 0,1))$ generated by half-open intervals $\lb a,b\rp$.
 On the other hand, Corollary \ref{cor:BAbad} tells us that using $\cH$ in the $Q$ sort will destroy any chance of obtaining a nontrivial \dfs\ type.
 In order to fix this issue, we will replace $\cH$ by a certain algebraic lattice, denoted $\cQ$, which will be obtained by taking infinitely many disjoint copies of $\cH$ and identifying all of the top elements and all of the bottom elements.
 By doing this, we will be able to construct a complete global type, which is built from the same local instance of \dfs\ and not \fam\ found in $\Te$, but is also able to avoid concentrating on any `standard' Boolean algebra defined in $\cU$, and thus maintain \dfs\ globally.

 We now work toward the definition of $\Ti$, starting with a precise description of $\cQ$ (which, in fact, will be a lattice with a complement operator).
 First, let $\cH$ be as defined above, and set $\cH_0 = \cH \backslash \{ \emptyset, \lb 0,1\rp\}$.
 Set $\cQ=(\N\times\cH_0)\cup\{\bot,\top\}$, where $\bot$ and $\top$ are new symbols.
 Define the structure $(\cQ,\sqcap,\sqcup,\,\cop,\bot,\top)$ as follows. \begin{enumerate}[ $\ast$] \item Given $m,n\in\N$ and $X,Y\in\cH_0$,